TUM-LMF/fieldRNN/readme.md

 **Please Note**: The data of this project is stored in local PostGIS Database which the provided scripts are accessing.
 Hence currently the ```train``` and ```evaluation``` scripts are not executable, due to database restrictions.
+However the training and evalutation will be published shortly.

 ##### Requirements